 She loved and lived that freedom.
 She found peace and joy, the meaning of her life.
 It was meant to be, we thought, until we split our paths again (not our friendship) for personal and family reasons that arose later on and led her to resign to her dreams for a while (??).
 There was no future in climbing; it was time to settle down.

 ReunitedWe kept in touch despite the distance.
 And after finding the chance to set her outdoor goals into the right path, my good friend and I finally reunited again and started planning more outings.
 All our plans and dreams took color again.
 Our plans were perfect, but they were just plans.
 It was too late.

-Last daysA month later I got a text while riding my bike northbound in Ecuador, it was shocking!.
+Last daysA month later I got a text from her brother David while riding my bike northbound in Ecuador, it was shocking!.
 I lost my best friend and my life and adventures partner and at the same time my will.
 I lost it all!.It just dragged me to the ground.
 I couldn’t believe it.
 We just made plans the day before and now she was gone.

 Andrea died during the night, she was 29 years old.
 Her life full of energy and illusions faded away in a hospital’s room in Quito.
 It all seemed so unfair to me.
 I couldn’t even say bye to her.
 I couldn’t believe it was happening.
 Her bright look and the illusions that created her world was all I had in my mind at that moment from the day before.